Scholarly Name Reference

 kṛṣṇa.com → xn--ka-pxszdub.com

 The non-ASCII characters in Kṛṣṇa are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Kṛṣṇa.
+This domain is currently registered by another party.

 How krishna becomes Kṛṣṇa